Kristy Reynolds

 BA(Hons) Human Resource Management

 I started my career in retail with the Black’s Outdoor Group, after 9 years I was made redundant and moved on to become an assistant restaurant manager for KFC.
-I was passionate about training and keen to improve myself and my career options, so I went to the University of Stirling and gained a first-class BA (Hons) degree in human resource management which supported my application for my current position upon graduating.
+I was passionate about training and keen to improve myself and my career options, so I went to the University of Stirling and gained a first-class BA (Hons) degree in Human Resource Management which supported my application for my current position upon graduating in 2017.

-I graduated in 2017 and I am currently working as a Learning and Development Manager at Dawnfresh Seafoods Ltd. My responsibilities are to lead, motivate, and mentor a multi-site training team to design and deliver professional development programmes for a vertically integrated seafood company with 650 employees.
-I have worked on a major transformation of the company culture to one with a stronger focus on operating excellence through analysis of staff capabilities and creation of a tailored strategy to drive the desired change.
-I have designed and manage the early careers offering, starting with school engagement, onto the creation of a robust graduate programme.
+I'm currently working as a Learning and Development Manager at Dawnfresh Seafoods Ltd. My responsibilities are to lead, motivate, and mentor a multi-site training team to design and deliver professional development programmes for a vertically integrated seafood company with 650 employees.
+I've worked on a major transformation of the company culture to one with a stronger focus on operating excellence through analysis of staff capabilities and creation of a tailored strategy to drive the desired change.
+I've designed and managed the early careers offering, starting with school engagement, onto the creation of a robust graduate programme.

-I would recommend all students get involved in extra-curricular activities!
-From my non-academic pursuits, I have become a more confident and outgoing person.
+I'd recommend all students get involved in extra-curricular activities!
+From my non-academic pursuits, I've become a more confident and outgoing person.
 Also, I now have great examples of time management, networking, conflict resolution and problem-solving skills which used in job interviews.
 Getting involved with extra-curricular activities helps you stand out from the crowd and provides you with skills that employers value, as well as being a lot of fun!